ankschoubey/blog/src/content/post/philosophy/core-values/team-work/love/v1-love-attachment.md

 ---
 toc: false
 comments: true
-description: Love is a selfless emotion that focuses on the well-being of the other person, while attachment is a selfish emotion that centers on our own well-being.
+excerpt: Love is a selfless emotion that focuses on the well-being of the other person, while attachment is a selfish emotion that centers on our own well-being.
 It's essential to catch ourselves when we act out of attachment and try to shift our focus to acting out of love
 tags:
  - love
  - team-work
  - non-technical
 title: Decoding the difference between healthy love and unhealthy attachment, and choosing healthy love.
 publishDate: 2023-04-28T20:42:15.419969
-permalink: /v1/love-attachment/
+slug: /v1/love-attachment/
 image: /images/v1-love-attachment.jpg
 read-this-when: You feel and are not sure about what to do.
 ---